 FACT: All humans start as a fertilized egg containing their genetic code.
 As the egg develops, gonads start developing as a common primordium (an organ in the earliest stage of development), in the form of gonadal ridges, and only later are differentiated to male or female sex organs.
 Thus all mammals are born with undeveloped gonads and is thus neither male or female physiologically, despite their genetic code.
 Then for the first few weeks only the X gene expresses, so in that way mammals are essentially female.
 Then, a complex cascade of factors occur and the result is sexual differentiation.
 Learn more about the Development of Gonads and the Stages of Growth: Month by Month.

-We were all female.
+We were all female (the title of the video; not a statement we are making).
 This is the quick, fun video.
 Also, see technical video below.

 Testosterone and the Y Chromosome